dfinity/portal/docs/concepts/what-is-ic.md

 You can also use hardware and browser-extension wallets.

 :::info
-In the context of ICP, addresses are referred to as principals.
+In the context of ICP, addresses are referred to as **principals**.
 :::

 ## Tokens